How To Have Hard Conversations as a Leader

 However, it’s important to realize that getting good at having hard conversations is a skill YOU CAN LEARN, and no one is naturally gifted with it.

-And if you want to be a great leader, you need to learn how to master the skill of having hard conversations.
+And if you want to be a great executive leader, you need to learn how to master the skill of having hard conversations.

 But how does someone master this skill?